 (2) Where any such warrant directs that the person mentioned therein shall be imprisoned in any gaol, the keeper thereof is hereby required to receive such person into his custody in the said gaol, and there to imprison him according to the tenor of the warrant.

-[Section 12 amended by No. 19 of 2010 s.
+[Section 12 amended: No. 19 of 2010 s.
 51.]

-13. Doors may be broken open in executing a warrant
+13. Doors may be broken open in executing warrant

 It shall be lawful for any person charged with, or assisting in the execution of any warrant under the hand of the President or Speaker issued under the authority of this Act, to break open in the daytime all doors of places where the person for whose apprehension such warrant was issued is concealed.